aehlke/tag-it/README.markdown

 Can be used to add custom behaviour before the tag is added to the DOM.

-The function receives a null event, and an object containing the properties `tag`, `tagLabel`, and `duringInitialization`.
+The function receives a null event, and an object containing the properties `tag`, `tagLabel`, and `bFireEvents`.

-`duringInitialization` is a boolean indicating whether the tag was added during the initial construction of this widget, e.g. when initializing tag-it on an input with preloaded data.
-You can use this to tell whether the event was initiated by the user or by the widget's initialization.
+`bFireEvents` is a boolean indicating whether to fire events or not.
+You can use this to tell whether the event was initiated by

 To cancel a tag from being added, simply return `false` in your event callback to bail out from adding the tag and stop propagation of the event.

     $("#myTags").tagit({
         beforeTagAdded: function(event, ui) {
             // do something special
+            if (ui.bFireEvents === false) {
+            	return false
+            	}
             console.log(ui.tag);
         }
     });